 Just because John’s been going through a tough time lately, doesn’t mean that he can’t share his views on the films of the Marvel Cinematic Universe.
-Like km

 Iron Man really was the perfect launchpad for the MCU with a great cast and outstanding special effects.
 It’s a pure origin story that builds the world quietly and effectively and also has a lead character taken on a delightful character arc from narcissistic weapons dealer to narcissistic hero.
 It was also a perfect date movie.
 It was our fourth date, just at that time when we thought it could turn into something special.
 She never really understood comic book movies.
 She never really understood me either.

 The Incredible Hulk

 In many ways The Incredible Hulk feels like the odd man out of MCU.
 Sure, it features a post credits scene with Tony Stark but the lack of origin story and the set up for events that are never paid off feels like we’re almost watching a parallel universe version of the MCU.
 This effect is focused with the departure of Ed Norton from the Avengers franchise after this single film.
 You know it’s easy to leave something without ever really seeing it through.
 Then probably someone takes your place, someone you thought was your friend and they go on to have all these adventures and experiences that you thought you’d have.
 That’s right, Ed Norton and Mark Ruffalo go way back and are good buddies in real life.